Do I need financial advice to transfer my pension?

 Should you transfer your pension?

-Chartered Financial Planner Bradley Clark shares how combining multiple pensions can make your life easier.
-Plus, find out what you need to know before you transfer a pension.
+Chartered Financial Planner Bradley Clark shares how combining multiple pensions can make your life easier and what you need to know before placing a pension transfer instruction, including what pensions may be best left where they are.

 How can a financial adviser help with a pension transfer?